Transportation in Mexico City: Red de Transportes de Pasajeros

-Concession-based Buses

-Mexico City has a large variety of concession-based bus routes, colloquially named peseros.
-These are typically half-length passenger buses (known as microbús) that sit 22 passengers and stand up to 28.
-As of 2007, the approximately 28,000 peseros carried up to 60 percent of the city's passengers.
-In August 2016, Mayor Mancera announced that new pesero vehicle and concessions would be eliminated unless they were ecologically friendly vehicles, and in October 2011 the city's Secretary of Mobility Héctor Serrano states that by the end of the current administration (2018) there would no longer by any peseros/microbuses circulating at all, and that new full-sized buses would take over the routes.

-In 2014, the city launched so-called "Bus Rapid Service", with mid-sized Mercedes-Benz Boxer buses carrying 75–85 passengers painted purple-on-white, replacing 'peseros' on certain groups of routes.
-Operation is a concession to the private firms (SAUSA, COTOBUSA, TREPSA) instead of to individual vehicle operators.

 Trolleybuses

-Historically, Mexico City has been serviced by a variety of electric transit systems, the Trolleybus is the main electric bus system comprising 12 routes which are typically long and structured lines.
+Historically, Mexico City has been serviced by a variety of electric transit systems, the Trolleybus is the main electric bus system comprising 14 routes which are typically long and structured lines.
 Trolleybus routes are characterised by having an exclusive lane on avenues, primarily Ejes Viales, with a counter-flow lane.

+Pesero

+Mexico City has an extensive network of privately operated concession bus routes, colloquially known as peseros.
+As of 2007, approximately 28,000 peseros carried about 60 percent of the city's public transport passengers.

+In 2014, the city launched the "Bus Rapid Service", using mid-sized Mercedes-Benz Boxer buses carrying 75 to 85 passengers and replacing peseros on selected routes.

-Cable Cars
+Cable cars

-Mexico City has a cable car system to connect high-altitude areas that other means of transportation can hardly access.
-Its function is to link these areas with metro stations to expedite the commute for people living in these parts of the city, which are generally characterized as lower-income.
+Mexico City's cable car systems provide public transportation to hilly, densely populated areas and connect them with the rest of the city's transit network.

+Cablebús

+Cablebús is an aerial lift transit system serving the boroughs of Gustavo A. Madero and Iztapalapa.
+It is operated by Servicio de Transportes Eléctricos, which also operates the city's trolleybus and light rail systems.

+The system has three lines: Line 1 runs between Indios Verdes and Cuautepec, Line 2 between Constitución de 1917 and Santa Marta, and Line 3 serves the Chapultepec area.
+Two additional lines are planned.

+Mexicable

+Mexicable is an aerial lift transit system serving Ecatepec de Morelos and Tlalnepantla de Baz in Greater Mexico City, with one station located in Mexico City proper.

+The system has two lines.
+Line 1, opened in 2016, runs through the upper part of the Sierra de Guadalupe.
+Line 2, opened in 2023, runs between Indios Verdes and Hank González and connects with Mexico City Metro Line 3, Mexico City Metrobús Lines 1 and 7, Cablebús Line 1, and Mexicable Line 1.

 Cycling

-Since the 2010's Mexico City has promoted the use of bicycles to reduce CO_{2} emissions, resulting in North America's second-largest bicycle sharing system, Ecobici, in which registered residents can get bicycles for 45 minutes with a pre-paid subscription of 300 pesos a year.
+Since the 2010s Mexico City has promoted the use of bicycles to reduce CO_{2} emissions, resulting in North America's second-largest bicycle sharing system, Ecobici, in which registered residents can get bicycles for 45 minutes with a pre-paid subscription of 300 pesos a year.
 As of May 2024, ECOBICI has reached over one-hundred million bike rides, and has 709 stations with 9,300 bicycles across an area stretching over 5 boroughs: Azcapotzalco, Benito Juárez, Coyoacán, Cuauhtémoc, and Miguel Hidalgo.

 Bicycle stations are fully automatic, and users can access bicycles using their Transit Card or ECOBICI App.
 Bicycle-service users have access to several permanent dedicated bike paths/lanes/streets, including ones along Paseo de la Reforma and Avenida Chapultepec as well as one running 59 km from Polanco to Fierro del Toro, which is located south of Cumbres del Ajusco National Park, near the Morelos state line.
 The city's initiative is inspired by forward thinking examples, such as Denmark's Copenhagenization.